 - Like it spicier?
 Increase red pepper flakes from ¼ teaspoon to ½ teaspoon.

 - Need Sodium-Free or Low Sodium Taco Seasoning?
-Omit the salt completely or cut in half.
+Omit the salt completely or cut it in half.
 I promise this spice blend will still add great flavor to your recipes.

 How to Use Taco Seasoning

 This recipe for taco seasoning can be used in any recipe that calls for taco seasoning.
 And while it is the perfect seasoning for traditional ground beef tacos and chicken tacos, think outside the box and use taco seasoning to give your recipes a Mexican spin.

 - In place of salt, use 1-2 teaspoons of taco seasoning to season homemade fries.

-- Mix 2 tablespoons of taco seasoning with 1 cup sour cream for a quick dressing for Taco Salad or Southwestern Chicken Salad.
+- Mix 2 tablespoons of taco seasoning with 1 cup of sour cream for a quick dressing for Taco Salad or Southwestern Chicken Salad.

 - Season Burgers by adding 1 tablespoon of taco seasoning to ground meat and form burgers with a Southwestern spin.

 - Add taco seasoning to Lentil Tacos, Cauliflower Tacos, or Black Bean Tacos for a meatless spin on taco night.